Will-Georges/Barcode-Bites/README.md

 - 1.1.1 - Set logo on GitHub repository (22/7/24 5:35pm)
 - 1.1.2 - Update README.
 Revert logo change on GitHub repository (22/7/24 5:45pm)
 - 1.2.0 - Add Permission in manifest.json.
 Create a Preference page.
 Change icon from dark/light with toggle in preferences.
 (22/7/24 9:25pm)
+- 1.2.1 - Fixed a bug that caused a scroll bar to appear when in preferences.
+Moved inline css into seperate styles.css file.
+(27/7/24 9:50pm)

 ### Notes